muligmoen/FYS3110CompPhy/Project 4/README.md

 For a visual look at the evolution of the system run 'animation', which can be specified with the options beta and L by the command line.

+To reproduce the data some data has been run with a constant seed.
+Look under the Reproduction folder to see how to recreate these data-series.